type-challenages

 For example

-type capitalized = CapitalizeWords<'hello world, my friends'> // expected to be 'Hello World, My Friends'
+type capitalized = CapitalizeWords<'hello world, my friends'> // expected to be 'Hello World, My Friends'type CapitalizeWords<

 S extends string,